drw026/spotify-search/README.md

 created with Create react app

 ## TODO
-- [x] Store search query and cache response in LocalStorage
-- [ ] Fix React 18
-- [ ] Use speech-to-text API for searching
 - [ ] Add animation to aid UX
 - [ ] Add creative feature for search
 - [ ] Unit test components
 - [ ] Logout after token is expired
+- [x] Store search query and cache response in LocalStorage
+- [x] Use speech-to-text API for searching